 “Gender nonconforming” describes people whose gender expression differs from stereotypical expectations, such as “feminine” boys, “masculine” girls, and those who are perceived as androgynous.

-As such, CLCS may provide the following for transgender learners:
+CLCS Policy:

+1. Learners have a right to privacy with regard to certain personal matters.
+Learners may keep their gender identity private, or may openly discuss and express their gender identity, and may decide when, with whom, and how much private information, to share.

+2. At any time, a transgender or gender nonconforming learner, or such learner’s parent, may inform the school’s Lead Facilitator that the learner has a consistent gender identity that is different from the learner’s gender listed on the learner’s school records, and that the learner desires CLCS to accommodate the learner’s gender identity.

+3. Upon notice that a transgender or gender nonconforming learner desires accommodation, the Lead Facilitator shall arrange a meeting with the learner and learner’s parent(s) or guardian to discuss how and to what extent CLCS may accommodate the learner’s gender identity.
+The Lead Facilitator shall take into consideration privacy concerns of all students when attempting to reach an accommodation.

+Examples of potential accommodations:

-Learners and/or parents/guardians may request that a new, more gender appropriate name and/or pronouns be used for the learner throughout the day.
+The learner may select a gender identity appropriate name and/or pronoun to be used for the learner throughout the day by staff and other students.
+This may be reflected in directory and class name lists, and other unofficial school records.

-Learners and/or parents/guardians may request that names are changed on formal records (e.g., Power School) with proof that the learner’s name has been changed legally. ***Check if this is a legal requirement***
+CLCS may change leaner’s name in official records only if learner provides sufficient evidence a legal name change.

 Learners and/or parents/guardians may draft a statement to the learner’s class and/or the community regarding the learner’s gender identity.
-Requests to distribute such statements should be directed to the school’s Lead Facilitator.
+Requests to distribute such statements must be directed to the school’s Lead Facilitator.

-Following a discussion between the parent(s) and/or learner and Lead Facilitator, learners may use either the restroom on campus made available for transgender and gender non-conforming learners, and/or the restroom that aligns with the learner’s self-identified gender.
+Following a discussion between the parent(s) and/or learner and Lead Facilitator, learners may use either the restroom on campus made available for transgender and gender non-conforming learners, and/or the restroom that aligns with the learner’s self-identified gender in the manner discussed and agreed upon with learner.

 All learners may participate in all school activities, including overnight field trips.
 If an overnight field trip involves single gender learners, and a transgender or gender non-conforming learner wishes to attend, permission may be granted after a discussion with the learner and parent to insure that both are comfortable with the arrangements made.

-Learners shall have access to the restroom that corresponds to their gender identity consistently asserted at school.
-Any learner who has a need or desire for increased privacy, regardless of the underlying reason, should be provided access to a single stall restroom, but no learner shall be required to use such a restroom.

 If the case arises where a learner changes the identified gender and then a the learner re-identifies his/her gender, that learner and/or parents/guardians should notify the facilitator team.
 The school’s Lead Facilitator will clearly communicate the learner’s designated gender to the appropriate facilitators and staff.
+The learner and/or parents/guardians should meet with the Lead Facilitator as soon as possible to address any accommodation issues, such as facilities, pronoun usage, and name.

-Transgender and gender nonconforming learners shall be permitted to participate in physical education classes and intramural sports in a manner consistent with their gender identity.
+Transgender and gender nonconforming learners shall be permitted to participate in physical education classes and intramural sports in a manner consistent with their gender identity as provided by state and federal law.

-Transgender and gender nonconforming learners shall be permitted to participate in interscholastic athletics in a manner consistent with their gender identity.
+Transgender and gender nonconforming learners shall be permitted to participate in interscholastic athletics in a manner consistent with their gender identity as provided by state and federal law.